RatingPosterDB/rpdb-help/stremio.md

 In order to change the posters for the Cinemeta addon, you can use the [Cinemeta (with ratings)](https://cinemeta.ratingposterdb.com/) addon.

-This addon will only work with Tier 1+ API Keys (paid API Keys).
+Due to additional unexpected costs, this addon will only work with Tier 1+ API Keys (paid API Keys).